Ericsson/Ardesco-SDK/README.md

 	For detailed instructions, refer to "Getting Started with the Ardesco SDK" available on the Ardesco Teams page.

+	Note: while the Ardesco libraries are written to be backward compatible, the examples in the 'apps' folder are written to the latest supported Nordic Connect SDK.

 Changelog

+Release 1.9
+	Added support for Nordic SDK 1.6.1, 1.7.0 and 1.8.0

+	Added button_lib and buzzer_lib for additional UI support

+	Updated usb_uart_52lib and sensor_lib related to v1.7.0 and v1.8.0 compatibilty.

+	Modified Hello_52840 example to be compatible with v1.8.0

+	Modified LTE_connect example given rename of BSD_LIB to NRF_MODEM_LIB

+	Updated Bluetooth applications to be compatible with v1.8.0

+	Set target NCS version to v1.8.0

+Release 1.8
+	Added support for Nordic SDK 1.5 and 1.5.1

+	Added example LTE_connect to demonstrate connecting with LTE

+	Added example bluetooth_beacon_scan for the 9160 and bluetooth_52app on the 52840
+	to demonstrate using 52840 bluetooth functionality from the 9160.

+	Fixed bugs in serial_52 lib and usb_uart_52lib related to v1.4.0 compatibilty.

 Release 1.7
 	Fixed bug in board directories that would cause compile to fail if CONFIG_SPI=n